SPJasti/dominant_color_using_Kmeans/README.md

-# dominant_color_using_Kmeans
+# dominant_color_using_Kmeans and hex value finder and neutral color remover (*work in progress*)
-this code will check each pixel and apply K Means clustering to find out a dominant colour .
+combined.py - this code will check each pixel and apply K Means clustering to find out a dominant colour . hex_color.py - will check for dominat colours and convert there RGB value to HEX value
+#removal of neutral colours using masking : i have tried applying the technique but it fails as neighbouring cluster take the void
+i tried to delete the negate the pixel from a pertucular range but then the array falls short of 1 value and hence reshape() function from numpy does not work .

+# combined.py
 https://github.com/SPJasti/dominant_color_using_Kmeans/blob/master/notH_4.jpg
 sample image for testing